Skip to content

 notify = ["slack-ops", "tg-oncall"]

-The router deduplicates — if a backup failure matches both a generic route and a backup-specific route, Slack receives one message, not two.
+The router removes duplicates — if a backup failure matches both a generic rule and a backup-specific rule, the channel receives one message.

 Terminal window